Melanie Rodriga: Later career

-Rodriga’s next feature, Send a Gorilla, was conceived and developed with three of her Marching Girl colleagues.
-Set on Valentine’s Day, the film was a feminist critique of the commercialisation of Romance.
+Rodriga's next feature, Send a Gorilla, was conceived and developed with three of her Marching Girl colleagues.
+Set on Valentine's Day, the film was a feminist critique of the commercialisation of Romance.
 The film is frenetic and has some fine comic moments, while having a serious feminist subtext.
 In the 1990s Rodriga focused on TV drama and documentary (and changed her surname to Rodriga early on in the decade).
-The People Next Door (1994) was New Zealand’s first prime time documentary dealing with gay and lesbian culture.
+The People Next Door (1994) was New Zealand's first prime time documentary dealing with gay and lesbian culture.
 In 1997 Rodriga moved to Perth, Western Australia.
 While teaching screen production and screenwriting at Murdoch University, Rodriga directed her third feature film, Teesh and Trude (2002) starring Linda Cropper, Susie Porter, Peter Phelps and Bill McCluskey.
 Teesh and Trude tells the story of a day in the life of two working-class single mums in Perth, Western Australia.
-The film was nominated for 3 [Australian Film Institute Award]s in 2003.
+The film was nominated for three Australian Film Institute Awards in 2003.
 Critics were divided by the film's gritty social realism: